 - Easy to learn.

 In essence, make the website helpful, simple and informative to use.
 Most users love simplicity, but simplicity with style.
 Take the guess work out of a site's functions but don't make it boring.
 Keep it clean yet interesting.
 Make it savvy but fully functional.
 Remember, the average user spends eight seconds deciding if your site is worth exploring.
 You have that much time to catch their interest.
 Use the time well by making their first glance a worthwhile one.
 Derrick Story of WebReview.com suggests that you ask yourself:

 - Is it intuitive?

 - Is it supportive?

 You may not think you have time to consider usability.
 It obviously makes the design process a whole lot longer and may seem like just anothe headache.
 But, good designers know that it is the core of high quality design.
 If you're going to do it, you might as well do it right.
 Too many companies go through redesign after redesign just trying to attract more users.
 They butt their heads up against the proverbial wall again and again.
 It's worth the time and care needed to get it right the first time.
 Usability is the key!

 Usable Web - A jam packed site filled with hundeds of links related to making web sites usable.

-Cost-Effective User Centered Design - Excellent article on professionally designing a site to clearly focus usability on the site user?s needs.
+Benefits of User-Centered Design - Excellent article on professionally designing a site to clearly focus usability on the site users' needs.

 © June Kaminski Published: 2002.